 Continue ReadingAfrica and Capital as Power

-This post was written by Tim DiMuzio and originally appeared on the website for Review of African Political Economy.
+Tim Di Muzio This post originally appeared on the website for Review of African Political Economy.
 Despite the fact that the ‘capital as power’ approach to critical political economy has been around for some time now, it is not very widely used and/or understood.
-Part of the reason for this, I believe, […]
+Part of the reason for this, I believe, is that it […]

-Continue ReadingWoodley, 'Globalization and Capitalist Geopolitics'
+Continue ReadingWoodley, ‘Globalization and Capitalist Geopolitics: Sovereignty and State Power in a Multipolar World’

-ABSTRACT Globalization and Capitalist Geopolitics is concerned with the growth of transnational corporate power against the backdrop of the decline of the West and the struggle by non-Western states to challenge and overcome domination of the rest of the world by the West.
+Abstract Globalization and Capitalist Geopolitics is concerned with the growth of transnational corporate power against the backdrop of the decline of the West and the struggle by non-Western states to challenge and overcome domination of the rest of the world by the West.
 At the centre of the study is the problematic status of the […]

 Continue Reading2017 Review of Capital as Power Essay Prize